Definitions

 The IEADB defines agreements as environmental if they seek, as one of their primary purposes, to manage or prevent human impacts on natural resources; plant and animal species (including in agriculture); the atmosphere; oceans; rivers; lakes; terrestrial habitats; and other elements of the natural world that provide ecosystem services (Daily 1997).

 An agreement can have more than one primary purpose, including seemingly conflicting objectives.
 However, a secondary objective is not considered as a primary purpose.
-For example, merely acknowledging efforts to protect the environment is not an indication of a "primary purpose".
-Also, providing environmental exceptions to the main obligations of an agreement is not sufficient to consider that an agreement primarily aims at protecting the environment.
+Providing environmental exceptions to the main obligations of an agreement is not sufficient to consider that an agreement primarily aims at protecting the environment.

 The definition intentionally errs in being too broad (assuming those with narrower definitions can more readily discard included agreements than identify excluded ones) while trying to avoid including agreements most scholars and practitioners would not classify as environmental.